 }

-- Add thumbnailsIf
+- Add thumbnailsIf:

-prevornextThe document has thumbnails({{prev.Thumb}}You can display it all together to make navigation more intuitive and attractive. - Display a brief description: Utilizing
+prevornextThe document has thumbnails ({{prev.Thumb}}), you can display it together to make navigation more intuitive and attractive. - Show a brief descriptionUtilize

-{{prev.Description}}Show a brief introduction of the article below the link to help users quickly understand the content. - Integrate related articlesBelow the "Previous/Next" navigation, you can utilize
+{{prev.Description}}Display a short article introduction below the link to help users quickly understand the content. - Integrate related articles: Below the "Previous/Next" navigation, you can use

 Summary